 The Critical Care section of the Division of Pulmonary and Critical Care Medicine is at the forefront of advances in research that are benefiting the clinical care setting, such as the Intensive Care Unit.
 Studies underway cover a wide breadth, from sepsis to lung and brain injury, and are carried out by individual investigators or in collaboration with outstanding researchers from other divisions within the Weill Department of Medicine.

-Dr. Choi, Chairman of the Weill Department of Medicine, is currently conducting two FDA approved Phase II clinical trials investigating both sepsis and IPF.
+Dr. Choi is currently conducting two FDA approved Phase II clinical trials investigating both sepsis and IPF.
 Regarding the treatment of sepsis-induced ARDS (acute respiratory distress syndrome), he is leading an NIH-sponsored Phase I trial.

 There are numerous other lines of sepsis study in the division, that include: the role of heart rate variability in early sepsis, the role of the endothelium and coagulation, symptom management in critically ill patients, the role of endothelial micro-particles, and the roles of autophagy, mitochondrial DNA and the inflammasome.